cansurmeli/cansurmeli.com/content/posts/10 - Raspberry Pi - What to do after first boot.md

 - 49152 - 65535: dynamic and/or private ports.
 Ideal for custom ports designations.

 ## [optional] Install ZSH
-Bash is a great shell, because of some of zsh's advantages, I prefer to work with zsh; e.g. much better auto-complete.
+Bash is a great shell, although I prefer to work with Zshell(zsh) because it's much more capable:

+- extensive auto-complete,
+- further customisations

 Hence, to install it and make it your default: